-Commissioner's Practice Issued Dates of effect From То FHOG 1.0 6 November 2012 3 September 2012 7 May 2015
+Commissioner's Practice Issued Dates of effect From То FHOG 1.0 6 November 2012 3 September 2012 7 May 2015 FHOG 1.1 8 May 2015 8 May 2015 31 October 2016

-This Commissioner's practice provides guidance as to how the Commissioner will exercise the statutory discretions contained within the First Home Owner Grant Act 2000 ("FHOG Act") when considering an application for a variation to the prescribed residence requirements.
+This Commissioner's practice provides guidance as to how the Commissioner statutory discretions will exercise the contained within the First Home Owner Grant Act 2000 ('FHOG Act') when considering an application for a variation to the prescribed residence requirements.
 This practice statement also provides guidance in identifying the relevant facts, circumstances and evidentiary requirements that an applicant will need to furnish in support of an application for a variation to the prescribed residence requirements.